Dental Crowns in Folsom and Greater Sacramento Area

 - Coloring – The new crown is made to subtly reflect the color of your other teeth.
 Ideally, no one should be able to tell that you have a crown without careful examination.

-- Adjustment and Installation – Just a few hours from the start of the process, Dr. Chen or Dr. Skelton places the crown over your natural tooth, adjusts it for ideal comfort and function, and cements it in place.
+- Adjustment and Installation – Just a few hours from the start of the process, Dr. Skelton, Dr. Chen or Dr. Bernadett place the crown over your natural tooth, adjusts it for ideal comfort and function, and cements it in place.

 CEREC crowns combine the strengths of traditional crowns with their durability and customized shaping, with convenience and technological upgrades like an onsite machine that makes them and imaging methods that create even better fits.